evanx/redex/README.md

 ```
 where we use a "promisified" Redis client e.g. to use ES7 async/await.

-Note that the `brpop` blocks this Redis client instance, which can then not be used concurrently, so we create its own Redis client instance, named `redisBlocking.`
+Note that the Redis `brpop` command blocks its Redis client instance, which can then not be used concurrently, so we create its own Redis client instance named `redisBlocking.`

 See `redisPromised.js:` https://github.com/evanx/redixrouter/blob/master/lib/redisPromised.js
 <br>